 The Company and its subsidiaries determine a principle, form or condition of the process used in the measurement and assessment of internal risks of the Company and its subsidiaries.
 In the determination of this process, the Company and its subsidiaries consider the circumstantial factors such as supervising guidelines of the government units associated with the Company, state and complexity of the business, the capability of the Company in accepting risks.
-The Company has also put in place the tools for important operational risk management in line with Basel New Capital Accord (Basel II) e.g. risk and control self-assessment, key risk indicators (KRIs), loss data, incident management, outsourcing risk management.
-The practice guidelines are in line with the regulations imposed by the BOT and business continuity plans.
-As per BOT’s specification for commercial banks to maintain capital funds in proportion to risk-weighted assets in terms of credit, market, and operation according to the Basel III guidelines, the Group has employed the Basic Indicator Approach to calculate operational risk.
+The Company has also put in place the tools for important operational risk management e.g. Risk and Control Self-Assessment, Key Risk Indicators (KRIs), in case of disaster and loss storage (Loss Data), the use of external service providers for Thanachart Group (Outsourcing Policy), incident management, and business continuity plans (BCP).

 This type of risk arises from the inappropriate formulation of strategies, business planning, and implementation which are not compatible with internal setups and external environment, resulting in an adverse impact on earnings, capital or the existence of the Company and its subsidiaries.
 In managing the strategic risk, the formulation of strategies of the Company and its subsidiaries will be considered over the three years ahead, with the review required annually or in the case of an external event that may impact the achievement of the Company’s business goals.
 The Executive Committee is responsible for regular monitoring and evaluating the performance of the work units upon the established targets stated in the annual operation plan.

 The Company and its subsidiaries have continuously taken into account the importance of the reputational risk.
-To align with BOT’s capital supervisory regulations in accordance with Pillar II, a reputational risk policy has been formulated.
 The policy consists of reputational risk framework and reputational risk management processes which entail reputational risk assessment and measurement divided into 5 levels of impact and likelihood, reputational risk prevention by raising awareness and devising measures to prevent reputational risk events, regular monitoring and reporting to relevant committees, including risk management in case of high and very high risk levels.
 The Company and its subsidiaries set up a main working unit to be directly responsible for risk management processes.

-The regulatory risk arises from incompliance to laws, regulation, requirements, standards, and guidelines in the Company transactions which can lead to financial loss, reputation damage, and interference by state entities.
-Also, there are risks from the amendments or changes in regulations, laws or requirements of the authorities especially the BOT, the SEC, the SET, the OIC, the AMLO, etc. Such changes may affect the strategies and business operations of the Company and its subsidiaries.
+The regulatory risk arises from incompliance to laws, regulation, requirements, standards, and guidelines in the Company and its subsidiaries transactions which can lead to financial loss, reputation damage, and interference by state entities.
+Also, there are risks from the amendments or changes in regulations, laws or requirements of the authorities especially the SEC, the SET, the OIC, the AMLO, the BOT, etc. Such changes may affect the strategies and business operations of the Company and its subsidiaries.

-Thanachart Group has a Compliance Department, which is under TBANK, reports directly to the Audit Committee of TBANK.
-The department ensures that the Company and companies in Thanachart financial conglomerate are incompliance with regulations and requirements from related various state agencies and the Code of Business Conduct.
+The Compliance Unit of each member company of Thanachart Group is the department responsible for ensuring that the companies are incompliance with regulations and requirements from related various state agencies and the Code of Business Ethics.
 The department also provides advices and disseminates knowledge to executives and employees.
 Furthermore, it helps high-level executives to effectively manage risk of regulatory violation.
 The role and responsibilities do not overlap with the Internal Audit Department.
 As well, its specific responsibilities Among others, these included work related to participation in Thailand’s Private Sector Collective Action Coalition Against Corruption (CAC) and collaboration with the regulators or state agencies concerned.
 In this connection, related reports would be sent to the top management as well as the Audit Committee of each company in parallel.